Publications

 Evidence from UK Export Prices around the Brexit Referendum

-Journal of International Economics, March 2022
+Journal of International Economics, 2022

 The Looming Threat of Tariff Hikes: Entry into Exporting under Trade Agreement Renegotiation

-AEA: Papers and Proceedings, May 2020
+AEA: Papers and Proceedings, 2020

 The Swift Decline of the British Pound: Evidence from UK Trade-invoicing after the Brexit Vote